Prasads Multiplex

 Prasads Multiplex is an Indian multiplex theater in Hyderabad, Telangana.
-It is India's third IMAX theatre.
-It was earlier the largest IMAX 3D screen in the world with the Sydney IMAX Theatre (123 x 97 ft) having the largest IMAX screen.

-It is a part of the LV.Prasad Group that has been an integral part of the South Indian Film Industry for over 7 decades.
+It was India's third IMAX theatre prior to the theatre's 2014 conversion to Prasads' in-house premium large format, PCX.
+It is a part of the LV.Prasad Group that has been an integral part of the South Indian film industry for over 7 decades.

 Description

 The multiplex is a centrally air-conditioned venue with an area of 235,000 sqft.
 It has six screens, a food court and a shopping mall covering two levels of the complex.

 History

 Prasads Multiplex was launched initially as Prasad IMAX on 25 July 2003 by LV Prasad Group.
-The IMAX screen number 6 was originally a 3D IMAX 70mm until 2014.
-Now called PCX, it is the biggest in India at 64 × 101.6 ft in a 630-seat auditorium.
+The PCX screen number 6 was previously branded as a 3D IMAX 70mm theatre until 2014.
+It is the biggest in India at 64 × 101.6 ft in a 630-seat auditorium.